 Improving in music requires regular practice.
 This can sometimes present problems when students try to fit an additional 30 minutes into an already busy day.
 Here are a few ideas to make practicing something to look forward to:

 Time: Set the same time every day to practice so it becomes a habit.
 Try to average 5 days or more each week.
 Generally, the earlier in the day it can happen the better.
 For children, that means less reminding throughout the day, and for adults, they can get their practice finished before the day runs away from them.

 Repetition: This method works well for beginners.
 For a young child, 20 or 30 minutes of practice can seem like an eternity.
 Instead of setting a time frame, try repetition.
 You can have the student practice this piece 4 times every day, and this scale 5 times a day.
 That way they're not paying attention to the amount of time they're practicing.
 But if they are on their 3rd repetition; they know they're almost finished.

 Rewards: This works very well for both children and adult students.
 Adults may reward themselves with a latte after a successful week of practicing.
 At Anchorage Music & Dance Center, we reward young students with stars and stickers on their work.
 Parents can encourage children to practice by granting them occasional rewards for successful practicing.
 Praise tends to be the most coveted award.
 Sometimes we all have a week with little practicing, but no worries, there's always next week!

 Music should be something that you enjoy for a lifetime.
+Playing an instrument provides both a creative outlet for personal expression and an appreciation for all types of music performance.
 Try not to put unrealistic expectations on yourself or your children to learn too quickly.
 Everyone learns at a different pace, and the key is to be able to enjoy the journey!